An Awakening From a Sickbed

 By Yang Fan, China

 More than a year passed and my illness got worse and worse.
 Even swallowing was becoming difficult, so I went to the hospital for a checkup.
 The doctor told me that my condition was now severe and that I had to be operated on right away.
 He said that otherwise, my condition could become fatal.
 I was stunned.
 I didn’t know what to do.
 I never imagined this illness could have gotten so bad.
 I was still only in my twenties back then, and I thought to myself, “I’m still so young.
 What if I can’t be cured of this condition?
 I’ve always done my duty enthusiastically, ever since I started believing in God.
 I even quit my job.
 Why isn’t God protecting me?
 How could this illness be getting worse?”
 The afternoon of the day before my operation, I passed through another of the hospital’s wards.
 One of the patients there had died and their family members were all crying.
 This really scared me.
 I felt as though death was closing in on me as well, and I was to be operated on the very next morning.
 The doctor had said that there was great risk and that it was hard to predict the outcome of the surgery.
 I thought, “What if the operation isn’t successful?
 I’ve made so many sacrifices in my faith—has it all been for nothing?”
 Back in my own ward, I lay on my bed, becoming more frantic the more I thought about it.
 I kept calling on God, asking Him to protect me and keep me at peace before Him, and to keep me from feeling constrained by what was happening.
 After my prayer, I thought of this passage of God’s words: “Who of the whole of mankind is not cared for in the eyes of the Almighty?
 Who does not live in the midst of the Almighty’s predestination?
 Does man’s life and death happen by his own choice?
 Does man control his own fate?
-Many people cry out for death, yet it is far away from them; many people want to be those who are strong in life and fear death, yet unbeknownst to them, the day of their demise draws near, plunging them into the abyss of death; many people look to the skies and sigh deeply; many people cry great, wailing sobs; many people fall amidst trials; and many people become prisoners of temptation” (“Chapter 11” of God’s Words to the Entire Universe in The Word Appears in the Flesh).
+Many people cry out for death, yet it is far away from them; many people want to be those who are strong in life and fear death, yet unbeknownst to them, the day of their demise draws near, plunging them into the abyss of death; many people look to the skies and sigh deeply; many people cry great, wailing sobs; many people fall amidst trials; and many people become prisoners of temptation” (“Chapter 11” of God’s Words to the Entire Universe in).
 God’s words gave me faith.
 God holds in His hands the fate of all mankind, and people cannot decide their fates for themselves.
 Whether the operation would be a success or not and whether I would survive or not was all in God’s hands.
 Guided by God’s words, I no longer felt so worried or afraid.
 I was willing to look to God and entrust Him with my operation, and submit to His rule.

 That evening, all the other patients in the ward were asleep, but I just lay there, unable to sleep a wink.
 I kept wondering what God’s will was in allowing this illness to come upon me and what the lessons were that I should be learning.
-A passage of God’s words then came to mind: “So many believe in Me only that I might heal them.
+Aof God’s words then came to mind: “So many believe in Me only that I might heal them.
 So many believe in Me only that I might use My powers to drive unclean spirits out from their bodies, and so many believe in Me simply that they might receive peace and joy from Me.
 So many believe in Me only to demand from Me greater material wealth.
 So many believe in Me just to spend this life in peace and to be safe and sound in the world to come.
 So many believe in Me to avoid the suffering of hell and to receive the blessings of heaven.
 So many believe in Me only for temporary comfort, yet do not seek to gain anything in the world to come.
 When I brought down My fury upon man and seized all the joy and peace he once possessed, man became doubtful.
 When I gave unto man the suffering of hell and reclaimed the blessings of heaven, man’s shame turned into anger.
 When man asked Me to heal him, I paid him no heed and felt abhorrence toward him; man departed from Me to instead seek the way of evil medicine and sorcery.
 When I took away all that man had demanded from Me, everyone disappeared without a trace.
 Thus, I say that man has faith in Me because I give too much grace, and there is far too much to gain” (“The Despicable Intentions Behind Man’s Belief in God” in Follow the Lamb and Sing New Songs).

 God’s words described my state exactly.
-I believed in God in order to get grace and blessings from Him in return; I had faith in God only for my own benefit.
+I believed in God in order to get grace and blessings from Him in return; I hadonly for my own benefit.
 I realized that I’d been arguing with God in my heart ever since the doctor said my illness had gotten bad, thinking that because I’d given things up and expended myself for God, then He should watch over me and protect me, and that I shouldn’t have gotten such a serious illness.
 I’d been full of misunderstandings and complaints about God.
 Then I saw that scene in the other ward with the dead patient and became even more worried that my operation would fail.
 I felt like everything I’d given up and expended in my faith couldn’t get me saved or into God’s kingdom, and that I’d gained nothing.
 Holding the revelations of God’s words up against the facts, I now saw that my perspective on doing my duty was that it was to get blessings and benefits.
 When God didn’t bestow fleshly peace and joy on me, I misunderstood and blamed Him.
 That wasn’t faith in God!
 I was just making deals with God.
 I was so selfish and despicable!
 How could such faith accord with God’s will?
 In order to save us once and for all from Satan’s domain, God personally became flesh to perform His work, to express the truth to cleanse and save man, so that we might be free of Satan’s influence and our life dispositions might change, and we could be saved.
 I’d enjoyed the watering and provision of so many of God’s words.
-But when I encountered a trial, I didn’t seek to grasp God’s will or think about how to stand witness amidst trials to satisfy God, and yet still I wanted God’s blessings and grace.
+But when I became ill, I didn’t seek to grasp God’s will or think about how to stand witness to satisfy God, and yet still I wanted God’s blessings and grace.
 I just started complaining when I got sick.
 I was so rebellious, without a shred of conscience or reason.
 I wasn’t fit to live before God.
 Yet God didn’t give up on me, but instead used His words to enlighten and guide me so that I could understand His will and recognize my own corruptions and shortcomings.
 I felt God’s love for me, and I was really moved.
 So I said a silent prayer to God in my heart, saying that I wanted to accept and face the operation the next day with an obedient heart.
 The next morning, I was wheeled into the operating room feeling very calm.
 Almost 9 hours later, the operation was over.
 When I woke up, the doctor told me the operation had been a success.
 I silently thanked God in my heart; I knew that God had been watching over and protecting me the whole time.
 After I was discharged from the hospital, I recovered very quickly, and before long, I was back in the church doing my duty again.